 Fabrics made of polyamide are mostly superior to polyester.
+Generally less stuffy-feel fabric overnight than polyester (sleeping bag) has inherently higher thermal conductivity than other synthetics.
 Higher elasticity (about the same as wool), strength and better wicking property put it above the polyester in bacterial growth/odour control as well (one of the inherent shortcomings of the synthetic materials).
 It also is the more expensive material of the two.
 It obviously dries out very quickly.

 I have been using polyamide specialist garments for many years in outdoors and in my experience, when it comes to synthetics, it is number one material for strength, durability (false economy saving money when going for cheaper material), feel and sweat control.

 Especially suitable for activities in warmer and hot environments where you always sweat and face high humidity from the outside.
 Together with the polyester (and technical blends), it is in these conditions indispensable for creating lightweight, easily washable, fast-wicking garments (mid-layer worn as mid or base layer) with a natural tendency to dry out and stay dry.
 Washed in time without delay (that is, utilising its advantage) it can be a great companion to natural materials that you can need (underwear) as soon as the conditions are out of the specific window.